 Faced with the future options of having to order a model before it’s produced, I think I’ve ordered my last new model for this lifetime.

 Makes me again say, I will not order any models sight unseen.
 If that means I don’t get the New Whatever, so what?
-I have more than enough models here now to keep my project list full for the rest of my lifetime.
+I have more than enough models here now to keep my project list full for the rest of my lifetime and maybe another lifetime in addition.